douglasgreen/outlines/computing/databases/mysql.md

 ## Database Backup and Recovery

 Database backup and recovery in MySQL is a crucial aspect of database administration, ensuring data integrity and availability in case of failures or data corruption.
-Here\'s an overview of the key topics:
+Here's an overview of the key topics:

 ### Backup Strategies